 - 1. Government Regulation (PP) Number 82/2000, regarding animal quarantine; - 2.
-Minister of Agriculture's Decree Number 113/ 2013, covering animal quarantine policies regarding the importation of breeding cattle, heifers, and cattle destined for slaughter; - Minister of Agriculture's Decree Number 44/2014 regarding place of entry and exit of animal disease carrier and plant disease quarantine (this decree is amending Decree of the Minister of Agriculture No. 94/2011); - 4.
+Minister of Agriculture's Decree Number 113/2013, covering animal quarantine policies regarding the importation of breeding cattle, heifers, and cattle destined for slaughter; - 3.
+Minister of Agriculture's Decree Number 44/2014 regarding place of entry and importation fees relating to quarantine processes (this decree is amending Decree of the Minister of Agriculture No. 94/2011); - 4.
 Minister of Agriculture's Decree Number 70/2015, regarding animal quarantine installations; - 5.
-Minister of Agriculture's Decree Number 49/2016, regarding importation of large ruminants into the territory of the Republic of Indonesia; - 6.
-Minister of Trade's Decree Number 37/2016 regarding provisions on export and import of animal and animal products (this decree is amending Minister of Trade's Decree Number 5/2016); - 7.
+Minister of Agriculture's Decree Number 49/2016, regarding importation of large ruminants into the territory of the Republic of Indonesia; - Minister of Trade's Decree Number 37/2016 regarding provisions on export and import of animal and animal products (this decree is amending Minister of Trade's Decree Number 5/2016); - 7.
 Minister of Trade's Decree Number 59/2016 regarding the provisions on the export and import of animals and animal products; - 8.
 Minister of Trade's Decree Number 13/2017 regarding the amendment to the Minister of Trade's Decree Number 59/2016 on provisions on the export and import of animals and animal products; - 9.
 Minister of Agriculture's Decree Number 13/2017 regarding Partnerships in Livestock Farming; - 10.
 Minister of Agriculture's Decree Number 26/2017 regarding supply and distribution of milk that also addresses multi-stakeholder partnerships; - 11.
 Minister of Agriculture's Decree Number 02/2018 on the Amendment of Minister of Agriculture's Decree Number 49/2016 on the importation of large ruminants into the territory of the Republic of Indonesia; - 12.
-Minister of Trade's Decree Number 20/2018 on the second amendment to the Minister of Trade's Decree Number 59/2016 on provisions on the export and import of animals and animal products.
+Minister of Trade's Decree Number 20/2018 on the second amendment to the Minister of Trade's Decree Number 59/2016 on provisions on the export and import of animals and animal products; - 13.
+Minister of Agriculture's Decree Number 51/2011 on the recommendation to import and export agreement for animal breeds into and from the territory of the Republic of Indonesia; - 14.
+Minister of Agriculture's Decree Number 19/2012 on the requirement of quality, animal breeds and animal genetic resources.